-Understanding Quality Mortgages
+Understanding QM-Qualified Mortgages

-Qualifying Under Qualified Mortgages
+Qualifying Under QM-Qualified Mortgages

+In order to be QM-QualIfied Mortgages, the borrower’s total debt ratio inclusive of a proposed mortgage must be under 43% of their total gross income.
 However, if Fannie Mae’s or Freddie Mac’s automated underwriting system(s) DU/DO or LP approve a borrower this debt ratio calculation can be thrown out the window.
-Mortgage loan borrowers can be approved with debt to income ratios well into 50% or more of their total combined income.
+Mortgage loan borrowers can be approved with debt-to-income ratios well into 50% or more of their total combined income.

-Fannie, Freddie, FHA, VA, and USDA do not have to come up with their actual QM requirements or standards until January 10, 2021 as long as they are under the thumb of the FHFA or whichever occurs first.
+A loan would also be a QM Safe Harbor loan if the loan is manually underwritten and meets the GSE’s underwriting standards or FANNIE, FREDDIE, or FHA, VA, and USDA insurance requirements.
+Fannie, Freddie, FHA, VA, and USDA do not have to come up with their actual QM requirements or standards until January 10, 2021, as long as they are under the thumb of the FHFA or whichever occurs first.

-Fannie Mae, Freddie Mac, FHA, VA, USDA
+Fannie Mae, Freddie Mac, FHA, VA, USDA QM-Qualified Mortgages

-Guidelines Of Qualified Mortgages
+Guidelines of QM-Qualified Mortgages

-In states where attorney pull down title is even more restrictive in the loan closing fee is considered a point and fee calculation.
-It is often over a $1,000 in these states in that the attorney is paid from 70-80% of this fee, plus another 70-80% of the title fees as an agent for faxing in their order, or emailing it to Chicago Title, Fidelity, First American or any other assorted title company.
-So if a purchase is a $100,000 in these states, you start out with one point in title fees.
+In states where attorney pull-down title is even more restrictive the loan closing fee is considered a point and fee calculation.
+It is often over $1,000 in these states in that the attorney is paid from 70-80% of this fee, plus another 70-80% of the title fees as an agent for faxing in their order, or emailing it to Chicago Title, Fidelity, First American or any other assorted title company.
+So if a purchase is $100,000 in these states, you start out with one point in title fees.